studentinsights/studentinsights/our-work.md

 To make this as simple as possible, and to fit this within the existing meeting flow for this support structure, we added this right onto the home page for high school teachers as soon as they sign in to Student Insights.
 There's no querying, no filtering or anything else - if there are students in their courses who need more academic support or if a particular unit or assessment ends up influencing grades for many students, educators can see that right away and get to work on collaboraing to try other instructional strategies.

 ### Triggers for Systems of Supports
 One opportunity that came up working with educators at Somerville High School was around how the team adapts the supports it provides to students.
 In the HS, there's a diverse range of services for students focused on all kinds of things like study skills, academic supports, social emotional supports, wraparound services, health services, the transition to high school from middle school, English learning services and many others.
 To help with matching students to the services they need, the team had put together a document describing the systems of supports and services, and different "triggers" that students might reach as a way to facilitate adapting services.
-But there was no data system that coudl show what supports a student was getting across all educators, or to find when a student should be getting a support but the team hadn't responded yet.
+But there was no data system that could show what supports a student was getting across all educators, or to find when a student should be getting a support but the team hadn't responded yet.

 <div class="DoubleImage DoubleImage-side-margin">
   <div class="DoubleImage-small"><img src="img/our-work/triggers2.png" /></div>